gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-text-html.md

     //             X  Y  Z  W
     var point = [100, 0, 0, 1];  // this is the front top right corner

-    // compute a clipspace position
+    // compute a clip space position
     // using the matrix we computed for the F var clipspace = m4.transformVector(matrix, point);